Executive Summary

 These goals were first conceived during the inaugural meeting of the Transatlantic Sustainable Aviation Partnership at MIT in April 2023, hosted jointly by the University of Cambridge and MIT, with participation from the UK, US, and EU governments.
 They were further discussed at a roundtable event organised by the Sustainable Markets Initiative, attended by King Charles III at the Whittle Laboratory in Cambridge, and previewed at COP28.
 The goals have been deliberately crafted to exceed current industry and governmental targets, with the intention of driving actions that will substantially raise ambition.
 Each scenario has been rigorously analysed using the Aviation Impact Accelerator model to ensure that it is grounded in robust, evidence-based analysis.

 Achieving these goals by 2030 will require bold leadership and coordinated ambition from governments and businesses.
 This moment is reminiscent of the late 2000s in the automotive industry when the debate over the future dominance of biofuels versus battery-electric vehicles reached its peak.
-Similarly, the future of aviation remains uncertain—whether the dominant solutions will be Sustainable Aviation Fuels (SAF) or whether transformative technologies such as cryogenic hydrogen or methane fuels, hydrogen-electric propulsion, or synthetic biology will ultimately supplant them.
+Similarly, the future of aviation remains uncertain—whether the dominant solutions will be Sustainable Aviation Fuels (SAFs) or whether transformative technologies such as cryogenic hydrogen or methane fuels, hydrogen-electric propulsion, or synthetic biology will ultimately supplant them.
 The 2030 Goals are designed to accelerate this decision-making process, enabling more focused and rapid progress post 2030.

 The report concludes by presenting several scenarios that demonstrate how achieving the 2030 Goals can enable the aviation sector to reach net-zero emissions by 2050.
 It should be noted that all scenarios are based on a business-as-usual baseline, which is detailed in the Emission Baseline section.